NaiNaniNai/ChangerWallpapers/README.md

 This block finds the configuration file itself

-# Search for the file responsible for the current desktop wallpaper
 home_dir = os.path.expanduser("~") #Go to
 the os.chdir(home_dir) home folder #
 Go to the os.chdir home folder(".config") # Go to the .config folder